 Teacher, I have faith in your job recommendation.

 “It’s not exactly a problem.
 Every class has a few uncooperative students, so our class naturally has some too.
 You’ll have to watch out for these four boys specifically.
 They bully their classmates, and don’t really listen to the teacher so they’re hard to discipline,” Qi Rui Xue told him while pointing at their names on the student roster.

 Yu Yin studied the pictures on the paper.
 One of the somewhat tall and sturdy boys was particularly eye-catching.
 He just looked like he deserved a good spanking; the others all had the typical troublemaker appearance.
 The more he looked, the more he began to feel that this part-time money wouldn’t be easy to earn.

 “The leader is called Zhao Liang Yi, his father is in the building industry.
-His statue is a lot larger than a typical child’s, and he frequently bullies the others.
+His stature is a lot larger than a typical child’s, and he frequently bullies the others.
 If you really cannot stop him, you can ask the class representative to go find me or the director to sort it out.
 It’s best to not allow the students to say you did anything to him, or else the parents will start making a fuss over you, and the one in trouble will just be yourself,” Qi Rui Xue said in an experienced tone.
 She then wrote down two phone numbers and passed them to him.
 “The first is the director’s, the second is mine.
 As long as you call us, we will try our best to quickly come and help.”